Something about Ritornell

 Roman Gerold, an awardee himself and born the same year as Eigner, has been working as a pianist for various jazz bands in Austria between 1996 and 2003.
 In 2002 he began studying multimedia-art in Salzburg and changed to German philology in 2006.
 He's composing his music freelance for theatre and film.

-Live Eigner & Gerold showcase their material as a electro-acoustic trio together with Gerhard Daurer.
+Live Eigner & Gerold showcase their material as a electro-acoustic quartet together with Mimu Merz and Gerhard Daurer.
 They focus on improvisation with a very reduced instrumental set up.

 While Gerhard Daurer maxes out the possibilities of his specially devised gamepad-granular-synthesizer, Roman Gerold is adding subtle melodies and vivid drones as well as processing the live-inputs of the acoustic instruments.